Capacity: 3,245

-The ‘Fighting Cocks’, as they were originally nicknamed, joined Regional League Division 2 Northern Region with Atithep Yoosawad appointed as coach, finishing fourth in their debut campaign.
+Uttaradit FC represent the northern city of the same name in the north of the country, with the ‘Fighting Cocks’, as they were originally nicknamed, joining the Regional League Division 2 Northern Region, as coach Atithep Yoosawad led them to fourth in their debut campaign.

 Diarra Aboubacar Sidick, the Ivorian striker, would lead Uttaradit to the regional title in 2018.
-However, the side fared badly in the Champions League playoffs.
-They regrouped under head coach Vorrakorn Vijannarong in 2019 with the goals of Giuberty Silva Neves helping the team retain their title.
+However, the side fared badly in the playoffs, and then regrouped under head coach Vorrakorn Vijannarong for the following season, where the goals of Giuberty Silva Neves helped the team retain its title.

-Again, the playoffs ended in disappointment for the ‘Broken Sword’.
-After another reorganisation of the lower tiers, Uttaradit were placed in Thai League 3 North in 2020-21 with the playing calendar being aligned with that in Europe.
+Again, the playoffs ended in disappointment for the ‘Broken Sword’, as Uttaradit were now nicknamed.
+After further reorganisation of the lower tiers, Uttaradit were placed in Thai League 3 North in 2020-21, with the fixture calendar being aligned with that in Europe.
 The team ended in fourth position.

 Chatchai Narkwijit put away the chances in 2021-22 as Uttaradit Saksiam, as they were known under a sponsorship deal, finished seventh after Chumnan Pharkunthud had been appointed as head coach during the season.

-Chaiwat Puengsiri took charge of the side at the start of the 2022-23 campaign, as the goals of Phufah Chuenkomrak helped the side to the runners-up berth.
+Chaiwat Puengsiri took charge of the side for the following campaign, as the goals of Phufah Chuenkomrak helped the side to a runners-up finish.
 The playoffs ended in disappointment.
-The TPF backing of the club was put in place before the 2024-25 season as Nitipong Saiyasit was named as head coach.
+The TPF backing of the club was put in place before the 2024-25 season, as Nitipong Saiyasit was named as head coach.

 My visit